What Are the Best Foods for Gut Health?

 The human gut is home to trillions of bacteria crucial to your overall health and well-being.
 Gut health is closely linked to your immune system, mental health, and even your weight.
 The bottom line: if you want to improve your health, you need to improve your gut health.
 One way to do that is to turn to your nutrition and start incorporating the foods for gut health into your nutritional regimen.

 In this article we will explore some of the top foods that can help maintain gut health, backed by Functional Nutrition Resources’s research and expertise.
 Whether you are experiencing digestive issues or want to maintain a healthy gut, incorporating these foods into your diet is a great place to start.
+Check out how our gut health services can help you.

 Prebiotic foods are a type of dietary fiber that helps feed the healthy bacteria in your gut, making them one of the best foods for gut health.
 These foods are not digested in the small intestine but instead reach the large intestine, where they provide a food source for the beneficial bacteria residing there.
 By consuming prebiotic foods, you can help maintain a healthy balance of gut bacteria, leading to improved digestion and immune function.